vanadium-archive/browser/README.md

 Here is the link to the development instructions for Vanadium: https://v.io/community/contributing.html

-Next, to build your own copy of the namespace browser, simply run:
+Next, to build your own copy of the namespace browser, run:

 ```sh
 cd $V23_ROOT/release/projects/browser